sjentsch/lsjDocs/Ch13/Ch13_ANOVA_02.rst

 H\ :sub:`0`: it is true that µ\ :sub:`P` = µ\ :sub:`A` = µ\ :sub:`J`

-As a consequence, our alternative hypothesit is that at least one of the three different treatments is different from the others.
+As a consequence, our alternative hypothesis is that at least one of the three different treatments is different from the others.
 It is a bit tricky to write this mathematically, because (as we will discuss) there are quite a few different ways in which the null hypothesis can be